 Observe, orient, decide and act.
-Boyd’s dictum might appear to be rote moves in a square dance, a set procedure, a stiff cycling punctuated by the occasional doe-si-doe.
+Boyd’s dictum might appear to be rote moves in a square dance, a set procedure, a stiff cycling punctuated by the occasional doe-see-doe.
 Or sped-up in a Dervish spin, faster and faster until we’re but a blur, confounding all adversaries as we drill down through the floor in a cloud of smoke!
 It’s neither, and both, mostly neither.

-Any settled routine, over time, takes us out of synch with reality, leaving us hunkered down in a system unable to judge that system from within.
+Any settled routine, over time, takes us out of sync with reality, leaving us hunkered down in a system unable to judge that system from within.
 The rhythm, scale, and speed of our adjustments needs to vary and shift, inwards, outwards, upside, and down.
 Our own perception demands it!
 Any input that settles into an unvarying signal disappears from view, our neural pathways atrophy, our habitual responses ossify.

 These insights are, in an old turn of phrase, self evident.
 Still, it’s amazing how we are continually drawn to, seduced by, the systemic; wowed by the ranks of marching red-coats in file after file.
 The bullshit of facts and figures ever-ready to shake any conviction to the contrary, even in the face of the colossal failures of the reductivist empire.
 These failures surround us and threaten us from all sides, from out of its blind confidence in self-hypnotic clap-trap.